 Liza’s throat burned from the pack of cigarettes that she inhaled since coming home.
 Her eyes were swollen, her nose was stuffed shut, and her fingers were like prunes.
 The bathtub had become her hiding place and prison since Laura and Casey had come to live with her.
 Liza heard a crash from downstairs, followed by Laura’s throaty laugh.
 She turned off the water, threw on some clothes, and added a little makeup.

-Laura was in the living room blasting some cheesy pop song and grinding with a guy that Liza had never seen.
-Another guy was sitting in a chair drinking Liza’s beer and stuffing his face with leftover pizza.
+Laura was in the living room blasting some cheesy pop song and grinding with a guy that Liza had never seen before.
+Another guy slouched in a chair drinking Liza’s beer and stuffing his face with leftover pizza.
 Casey was asleep on the sofa.
 Liza scooped up her niece’s frail little body and carried her upstairs to bed.
 She tucked her in and gave her a quick kiss on the forehead.
 Liza sighed and stared down at the sleeping girl, arms crossed.
 She felt horrible for her, but didn’t know if she could do anything to help.

-Liza tried to help where she could, but it was difficult between work, school, and her lack of experience with kids.
+Liza tried to help out where she could, but it was difficult between work, school, and her lack of experience with kids.
 She couldn’t take it anymore, and Casey had taken it for way too long.
 Liza didn’t know if she could do anything.
 If she could, it wasn’t happening tonight.
 She quietly closed Casey’s door and walked back through the living room and out into the night.
 A while later she found herself driving through campus.
-Liza told herself that she had driven there on autopilot, but she knew she was lying.
+Liza told herself that she had driven there on autopilot, but she knew that she was lying.
 She knew it by her irrational disappointment at not finding him in the garden.